SolshineCode/gTTS-PDF-text-to-speech/README.md

 Hugging Face Spaces Demo (Streamlit) available here: https://huggingface.co/spaces/Solshine/gTTS-PDF-text-to-speech

 ##    Hear Ye, Hear Ye!
-The gTTS-PDF-Text-to-Speech Odyssey Awaits!
+The gTTS-PDF-Text-to-Speech Accessibility Odyssey Awaits!

 Welcome, travelers of the digital realm, to the grand expedition of **gTTS-PDF-text-to-speech**!
 We're here to vanquish the tyranny of silent PDFs and transform those pesky documents into a delightful audio adventure for your ears.